Daedalus-nox/Daedalus-nox/README.md

-- 👋 Hi, I’m @Daedalus-nox
+- 👋 Hi, I’m Leonard Fedal
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning all the basics in web developement
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me : leonardfedal@gmail.com
-- 😄 Pronouns: Sidi
 - ⚡ Fun fact: I can speak 5 languages

 <!---